|Graduation:||Bachelor of Science|

-- You attend lectures with exercises (usually four or three semester credit hours (SWS)), a seminar (two SWS), in the application subject u.U. also internships.
-In addition there are subject-specific and general key qualifications (eg language courses) amounting to 20 ECTS.
+- You attend lectures with exercises (usually four or three semester credit hours (SWS)), a seminar (two SWS), in the application subject poss. also internships.
+In addition there are subject-specific and general key qualifications (e.g. language courses) amounting to 20 ECTS.

 Basics and orientation exam

 After the second semester, the successful completion of a module from one of the two subsections Fundamentals Analysis or Basics Linear Algebra is considered to be a basic and orientation examination.
-If this can not be fulfilled (and only then), then after the third semester the successful completion of at least one of the modules General Overview Analysis or Overall Overview Linear Algebra must be proven.
-If this can not be done either, then the bachelor's degree program is regarded as definitely not passed.
+If this cannot be fulfilled (and only then), the successful completion of at least one of the modules General Overview Analysis or Overall Overview Linear Algebra must be proven after the third semester.
+If this cannot be done either, the bachelor's degree program is regarded as definitely not passed.

 If you have earned 180 ECTS credits under the Examination Regulations, you will receive the academic degree of a Bachelor of Science.